-Along with persistent hypoglycemia and glycemic variability, another important issue is the presence of patients with hypoglycemia unawareness.
-Repeated and prolonged hypoglycemia can lead to hypoglycemia unawareness (24), which obscure a patient’s notice and a physician’s suspicious of possible hypoglycemia.
-Regarding the correlation of dumping symptom with hypoglycemia and glycemic variability 12 months after gastrectomy, no significant correlation of the PGSAS-37 dumping symptom score with TBR and SD were found.
+Another important issue is the presence of patients with hypoglycemia unawareness.
+Repeated and prolonged hypoglycemia may lead to hypoglycemia unawareness,[24] which obscures a patient’s notice and a physician’s suspicion of possible hypoglycemia.
+No significant correlation between the PGSAS-37 dumping symptom score with TBR or SD were found at 12 months post-gastrectomy.
 In consideration of the heterogeneity of dumping symptoms, it might not prove objectively that the PGSAS-37 dumping symptom score, including early and late dumping elements, and TBR were correlated.
-However, it is possible that the patient does not complain of dumping symptom, suggesting the presence of patients with hypoglycemia unawareness.
-It was revealed by our results 12 months after surgery that the PGSAS-37 symptom scores, except for TG, were unchanged or tended to improve despite the high frequency of hypoglycemia, which supports the existence of asymptomatic patient with dumping syndrome.
-Furthermore, we observed 8.5% of patients with diurnal hypoglycemia unawareness (PGSAS-37 dumping score ≤ 1 and diurnal TBR > 20%) and 14.1% of patients with nocturnal hypoglycemia (nocturnal TBR > 50%).
-Symptoms such as night sweat, nightmares, bruxism, and tiredness and headache when waking up, have been reported as symptoms of nocturnal hypoglycemia (25, 26), but they are difficult to be found.
-Therefore, considering that nocturnal hypoglycemia is also asymptomatic, it shows that the patients with hypoglycemia unawareness surely exist even 12 months after gastrectomy.
-On the other hand, dumping score in TG patients became apparent probably because of increased food intake, however, overall, post-gastrectomy symptoms were unchanged or tended to improve, and living status and QOL were getting better.
-Therefore, it will be hard for clinicians to find latent hypoglycemia and glycemic variability.
+However, it is possible that a patient may not complain of dumping symptom, which may suggest the presence of hypoglycemia unawareness.
+Our results revealed that the PGSAS-37 symptom scores, except for TG, were unchanged or tended to improve 12 months post-gastrectomy despite the high frequency of hypoglycemia, which supports the hypothesis of asymptomatic patients having dumping syndrome.
+Furthermore, we observed that 8.5% of patients had diurnal hypoglycemia unawareness (PGSAS-37 dumping score ≤ 1 and diurnal TBR > 20%) and that 14.1% of patients had nocturnal hypoglycemia (nocturnal TBR > 50%).
+Night sweats, nightmares, bruxism, and tiredness and headache upon waking have been reported as symptoms of nocturnal hypoglycemia,[25, 26] but these are difficult to identify.
+Therefore, considering that nocturnal hypoglycemia is also asymptomatic, we believe that patients with hypoglycemia unawareness exist even 12 months post-gastrectomy.
+On the other hand, in patients who underwent TG, the dumping score probably became apparent because of increased food intake; however, overall, post-gastrectomy symptoms were unchanged or tended to improve, and living status and QOL improved as well.
+Therefore, it may be hard for clinicians to detect latent hypoglycemia and glycemic variability.